 He grinned at her and sauntered into the inn, spear over one shoulder.
 And he wasn’t alone.
 Four more Drakes—all guardsmen by the look of them—entered the inn, looking around warily.

 Erin wasn’t sure what to say.
 She stared at Relc.
 The Drake met her eyes and then looked away.

 “For a meal.
 Mind putting something on for us?
 I’m hungry.”

 There was also dead silence.
 Awkwardly, Erin put out drinks and appetizers for the guardsmen and Relc.
-The other Drakes accepted her drink and stared at the blue juice warily, but they were polite.
-Relc on the other hand was boisterous and noisy, thanking her and gulping down the juice quickly.
+The other Drakes accepted her drinks and stared at the blue juice warily, but they were polite.
+Relc, on the other hand, was boisterous and noisy, thanking her and gulping down the juice quickly.
 He looked everywhere—except at her and Gazi, that was.